Diognet/Diognet/README.md

 Front-end developer

 WEB-developer.
 My path to an IT offensive at the dawn of the Internet.
 I managed to try myself in different directions, try to learn the C language and JAVA, try my hand at C++, but most of all I was hooked on web development!
-In 2021, I started web development using JS. * 🧠 I'm learning Next.js * 🤝 Always open to new things* ⚡Я Морфеус из Матрицы, только никто не говорит
+In 2021, I started web development using JS. * 🧠 I'm learning Next.js * 🤝 Always open to new things*

 ---
 ### 💻Front-end